ConnorArmstrong/deco1400-website/readme.md

 - Persistant data storage and visual theme switching

 ## Running Locally
-Note that is was run through python's simple http called by:
+Note that was run through python's http server called by:

 ```bash
 python -m http.server [port]
 ```

-in the projects root.
+in the project's root.

 This was implemented and tested in **Firefox**.
 It all should work with other methods.
 Fingers crossed.